 Despite their huge age difference, Bankole and Lauren were attracted to each other.
 Bankole finally admitted that he was headed to some property that he owned in the hills near Cape Mendocino.
 His sister and her family lived there.
 Eventually, everyone agreed to head there.

 Weeks later, when they arrived on Bankole’s land, they found rubble and ashes, with five skeletons.
 Bankole insisted on going to the nearest town to see if the police had any information.
 He was smart enough to only bring a little money with him.
 While the police took no notes and had no information to help, they took the money they found on him.
 They also said they would come to check on the situation at his homestead.

-Finally they decide to stay on the land.
+At the end of Parable of the Sower, they decide to stay on the land.
 They would plant the seeds that Lauren had stored and carried and use the few remaining crops.
-Lauren suggested that they all bury their dead even if they didn’t have the remains to physically bury.
+Lauren suggested that they all bury their dead, even if they didn’t have the remains to physically bury.
 As each person buried the people they had lost, they planted an oak tree.
 They are building the community of Acorn.

 Read on about the second book Parable of the Talents.